xrgtn/nsrun/README.md

    which are _not_ listed as `NEEDED` in `objdump --private-headers`.
-   Of course, <strike>complex</strike>bloated software like `firefox` or `telegram` load plugins programmatically on a whim and they need _data_ files you typically have no idea from where.
+   Of course, <strike>complex</strike>bloated software like `firefox` or `telegram` load plugins programmatically on a whim and they need _data_ files you typically have no idea from where;
 3. set up network namespace before (or after) *unshare(2)*.
 I recommend the former as it's easier to set up statically by `/etc/init.d/ns0`, `/etc/init.d/ns1` and so on and make them start _after_